Mac Won't Connect to Wi-Fi? Here're 10 Fixes

-Why Won't My Mac Connect to Wi-Fi?
+Why Won't My Mac Connect to Wi-Fi on macOS Sequoia?

-- The router is defective.
+- The router is malfunctioning.

 - macOS bugs.